-We identify potential threats and vulnerabilities in order to provide an understanding of the risks to protected health information (PHI).
+We identify potential threats and vulnerabilities in order to provide an understanding of the risks to protected health information.
 We also review and assess both technical and non-technical privacy and security measures.
 The results become the basis for a dynamic and ongoing risk management process, which will lay the foundation for compliance with HIPAA requirements.

-Coding & Documentation Audit
+Coding and Documentation Audit

-Following the audit guidelines established by the Office of the Inspector General (OIG), we perform a comprehensive review of the accuracy of coding, billing and reimbursement practices.
+Following the audit guidelines established by the Office of the Inspector General, we perform a comprehensive review of the accuracy of coding, billing and reimbursement practices.
 This process helps to ensure compliance, which ultimately enhances the quality of data submitted to third-party payers.
 We also assist the organization in taking any appropriate corrective actions.

 Because HIPAA compliance is an ongoing, dynamic process, additional areas of operations also affect your risk management.
 As part of our commitment to our clients, we also provide the following services:

-- Policy Reviews
+- Policy reviews

-- Educational Material Reviews
+- Educational material reviews

-HITRUST Compliance & Certification
+HITRUST Compliance and Certification